Hyundai Genesis Coupe Interior

 - "The controls are generally intuitive except for the standard iPod interface, and despite being an upgrade, the Infinity audio system generates only mediocre sound." -- Edmunds

 - "Controls are still easy to find and manipulate, but designers have thrown in a welcome sporty touch with the addition of three analog gauges." -- Autoblog

 The Hyundai Genesis Coupe has 10 cubic feet of cargo space, which is about average for the class.
 If you want a sports car, but need the most trunk space available, consider the Mitsubishi Eclipse or Dodge Challenger, which have 15.7 and 16.2 cubic feet for cargo, respectively.

 - "The 10-cubic-foot trunk is surprisingly useful, particularly with the rear seats folded down." -- Edmunds

 Next Steps: Hyundai Genesis Coupe

-Get the U.S. News Best Price for the Hyundai Genesis Coupe
+- View the best prices for the 2013 Hyundai Genesis Coupe

 - Calculate monthly payment and apply for a loan

 - See what others paid for the 2013 Hyundai Genesis Coupe